neurobioinfo/Neuro_Bioinfo_Core.Nextcloud/docs/download_data.md

 Type of storage to configure --> <number> / WebDAV

-URL of http host to connect to --> https://206-12-88-239.cloud.computecanada.ca/nextcloud/remote.php/dav/files/<your NeuroVIP username>
+URL of http host to connect to --> https://206-12-88-239.cloud.computecanada.ca/nextcloud/remote.php/dav/files/"<your NeuroVIP username>"
 Name of the WebDAV site/service/software you are using --> <number> / Nextcloud

-User name --> <your NeuroVIP username>
+User name --> "<your NeuroVIP username>"

 chose "y" to enter password